awsdocs/aws-codebuild-user-guide/doc_source/create-project-console.md

 ## Batch configuration<a name="create-project-console-batch-config"></a>

-You can run a group of builds as a single execution\.
+You can run a group of builds as a single operation\.
 For more information, see [Batch builds in AWS CodeBuild](batch-build.md)\.

 **Define batch configuration**
 Select to allow batch builds in this project\.